 web3 with a16z crypto

-As a reminder: none of this is investment, business, legal, or tax advice; please see a16z.com/disclosures for more important information, including a link to a list of our investments.
+As a reminder, none of the content should be taken as tax, business, legal, or investment advice.
+Please see a16z.com/disclosures for more important information, including a link to a list of our investments.

 web3 with a16z crypto